Located on the beautiful Oregon Coast in Lincoln City, this historic bowling alley has been a community staple since the late 1930s.

 (up to 6 bowlers a lane)

-Matinee Pricing: $20 per lane per hour (Tuesday-Thursday from 11 am - 4 pm)
+Matinee Pricing: $20 per lane per hour (Tuesday-Saturday from noon - 4 pm)

 Shoe rentals: $3 per pair (bowling shoes must be worn on the lanes and socks are required.
 Socks are available for purchase.)